-How do I know which Word Style I'm using, or which Style has been used, for a particular piece of text?
+How do you know which Word Style you're using, or which Style has been used, for a particular piece of text?
 Here are four different ways of finding out which Word Style(s) are being used, with tips for tracking down the source of other text oddities.

 Word Styles are one of Word’s (many) hidden secrets.
 Everyone who has used Word will have seen them – Styles is one of the biggest groups on the Ribbon – but apart from being able to “mess” up your text with one accidental click, what do Word Styles actually do?